apache/ignite/web-console/web-agent/README.txt

   3) One may specify several tokens as a comma-separated list using configuration file or as command line arguments of Web Agent.

 Ignite Web Agent requirements:
-  1) In order to communicate with Web Agent, GridGain node should be started with REST server (copy "ignite-rest-http" folder from "libs/optional/" to "libs/").
+  1) In order to communicate with Web Agent, Ignite node should be started with REST server (copy "ignite-rest-http" folder from "libs/optional/" to "libs/").
   2) Configure Web Agent server-uri property with address where Web Console is running.
-  3) Configure Web Agent node-uri property with GridGain nodes URI(s).
+  3) Configure Web Agent node-uri property with Ignite nodes URI(s).

 Options:
   -h, --help